CodeElixir/android_device_lenovo_kuntao/README.md

 Lenovo P2
 ==============

-This branch is for building Android Oreo.
+This branch is for building Android Lineage 15.1.

 # About Device